v2pass/Yet-Another-Blacklist/README.md

 # Why not using outbound blackhole with the help of geosite?

-Becuase shadowsocks and trojan do not support this feature.
+Becuase Shadowsocks and Trojan do not support this feature.

 # Usage